What is Phishing?

 Protect yourself, and others, from phishing scams

-This FAQ will what Phishing is, and how you can protect yourself from Phishing scams.
+This FAQ will inform you about what phishing scams are and how you can protect yourself from them.

-These emails masquerade as being from a legitimate company or organisation – and can look convincing, however, they’re fake.
-Scammers send them to millions of random email addresses, hoping some of the recipients will be customers of the company the message claims to be from.
+These emails can look convincing and often present a sense of urgency that pressure you into completing the requested action as soon as possible.
+However, they’re fake.
+Scammers send them to millions of random email addresses, hoping that some of the recipients will be customers of the company the message claims to be from.

-123 Reg will never ask you to verify your username, password or payment details through email.
+- We will never ask you to verify confidential details such as your password or payment details via email or through our website

-Our emails do sometimes contain secure links to your 123 Reg control panel.
-However, if you’d rather not click on any email link, you can always log into your control panel directly and manage your account from there.
+Our emails do sometimes contain secure links to your 123 Reg Control Panel.
+However, if you’d rather not click on any links within these emails, you can always log into your Control Panel directly and manage your account from there.